nadgowdas/protect-the-pipe-demo/policies/README.md

 3. Inject a default securityContext in a Task (or a PipelineRun podTemplate)

-4. Generate Pipeline and PipelineRun resources when a new namespace is created
+4. Generate Pipeline when a new namespace is created

 5. Require all images are signed